-ENS4 ensemble mean precipitation forecasts derived using probability matching generally performed better than those of ENS20, as measured by ETSs, especially at increasing rainfall thresholds.
-The ENS4 ETSs were higher than those of ENS20 with differences that were statistically significant at all rainfall thresholds examined for 1-hrly accumulation intervals, and at the 0.50-in rainfall threshold, for 3- and 6-hrly accumulation intervals.
-The statistically significant differences tended to occur between forecast hours 9-15 (0600-12000 UTC), corresponding to the times at which MCS occurrence in the central US is most frequent.
+0.50-in. rainfall threshold, for 3- and 6-hourly accumulation intervals.
+The statistically significant differences tended to occur between forecast hours 9 and 15 (0600 and 12000 UTC), corresponding to the times at which MCS occurrence in the central United States is most frequent.
 In addition, it was found that the biggest differences in ETSs for individual cases occurred when mature MCSs were present.